bhisaac/5eFP/5eFP-SRD.md

 ## Ability Checks

 An ability check tests a character’s or monster’s innate talent and training in an effort to overcome a challenge.
 The GM calls for an ability check when a character or monster attempts an action (other than an attack) that has a chance of failure.
-When the outcome is uncertain, the dice determine the results.
+When the outcome is uncertain, the dice help determine the results.

 For every ability check, the GM decides the difficulty of the task, represented by a Difficulty Class (DC).
 The more difficult a task, the higher its DC.
 The Typical Difficulty Classes table shows the most common DCs.